Peter Attia is a medical doctor who focuses on the science behind living a longer, healthier life.

 Peter announces on a 2018 podcast with Kevin Rose that he had started taking rapamycin(see approx. 52m 15s of the podcast).
 3 years later, he’s still taking it.

 Specifically mentions taking ~6 milligrams once per week.
-Each quarter he says he does 8 weeks on rapamycin, 5 weeks off.
-He mentions in AMA 11 that he does not take rapamycin whilst fasting.
+Initially he was doing it 8 weeks on rapamycin, 6 weeks off.

 In terms of unwanted side-effects, Peter notes that it gives him occasional aphthous ulcers.
 He also notes that his finger nails grow slower whilst taking it.
 Besides that, he doesn’t notice any other day-to-day differences from the drug.